 Exploring Fascinating Madrid–Europe’s Best-Kept Secret for the Artsy Traveler

-In October of 2023, I spent two weeks in Madrid (minus a three-day excursion to Ávila and Cáceres at the end of week one) and fell hopelessly in love.
+I spent two weeks exploring fascinating Madrid (minus a three-day excursion to Ávila and Cáceres at the end of week one) and fell hopelessly in love.
 Madrid is, quite simply, one of Europe’s easiest cities to visit and enjoy.

 In this post, I chronicle my day-to-day activities during our two-week stay.

 Before I launch into my celebration of Madrid, I’ll say a word about expectations.
-Gregg and I visited Madrid in 2010 and stayed just two nights.
-I remember Madrid as being loud, noisy, crowded, and really not very nice.
-Also, on the second night, both of us came down with colds!
-Of course, that wasn’t Madrid’s fault, but our experience there did color our opinion of the city, already tainted by the fact that on Gregg’s solo visit to Madrid in 2004, he’d been pick-pocketed in the train station.
+Gregg (husband, artist & frequent travel companion) and I first visited Madrid together in 2010 and stayed two nights.
+I remember Madrid as loud, noisy, crowded, and really not very nice.
+Also, on the second night, both of us came down with colds.
+This, of course, wasn’t Madrid’s fault, but our experience there did color our opinion of the city, already tainted by the fact that on Gregg’s solo visit to Madrid in 2004, he’d been pick-pocketed in the train station.

-So when Gregg was given the opportunity to have an exhibition in Madrid, I was at first dubious.
+So when Gregg was given the opportunity to exhibit his paintings in Madrid, I was at first dubious.
 Did I really want to hang out in that big city for almost two weeks?
 Was it fair to judge Madrid on the basis on two not-so-great experiences of short duration?

 Thank goodness we decided to give Madrid another shot.
 Staying for an extended period in Madrid was a wonderful experience.
 We are hooked on this city of four million souls.